 3Insufficient for advanced Multi-Viewer workflows.

-ATTN: Wirecast 8 has dropped support of HDV licenses/cameras.
+ATTN: Wirecast 8 and later versions have dropped support of HDV licenses/cameras.

 Please click here for additional information.